pAIrprogio/synscript/packages/text/README.md

 **What's baked in ?**

 - Functions are called
-- Promises are resolved in parallel
+- Promises even nested in arrays are resolved in parallel
-- Arrays are joined with a newline
+- Array values are joined with a newline
 - Text is trimmed
 - Base indentation is removed
 - Nested indentation is preserved for multi-line values